Music streamer Spotify says sales and losses grew in 2013

-Stockholm-based Spotify, which provides free on-demand music or ad-free tunes for paying customers, posted an operating loss of 93 million euros ($116 million) from 2013, compared with a loss of 80 million euros in 2012.
+Stockholm-based Spotify, which provides free on-demand music or ad-free tunes for paying customers, posted an operating loss of 93 million euros ($116 million) (73.83 million pounds) from 2013, compared with a loss of 80 million euros in 2012.

 The company said the increased losses were due to investments in product development and international expansion.